 Each of SAFECOM's standing committees has a chair who is assisted by a vice chair.
 Both the committee chair and vice chair are elected by the committee members.
 SAFECOM members, including alternates, are expected to participate on one (1) primary committee via teleconference and at inperson meetings throughout the year.
 While members may participate on more than one committee, travel may only be provided for the committee designated as the primary.
 A limit or "cap" on the total number of members assigned to any one committee may be instituted, determined by an equal percentage of the entire SAFECOM body at the discretion of the SAFECOM Chair to encourage equitable size and disciplinary composition across the committees.
-This cap refers only to primary committees, understanding that funding for travel may be limited.
+This cap refers only to primary committee designations; members may continue to choose to participate on additional committees, understanding that funding for travel may be limited.